07 Aug Is Your Hosted Cloud Phone System Recording Legally Compliant?

 The party that records the call must actively participate in the conversation.
 For example, provided that consent has been granted, ACME (maker of the world’s finest anti-roadrunner gear) can record calls for conversations involving ACME staff.
 However, ACME cannot outsource the recording function to a third party, nor can it transfer consent to third parties.

-Note that this doesn’t mean businesses cannot allow third parties to use their hosted VoIP phone system.
+Note that this doesn’t mean businesses cannot allow third parties to use their hosted cloud phone system.
 For example, a business may allow a vendor or supplier who is on-site to use the system.
 However, in such cases the recording function must be disabled (which is fast and easy to do).

 Only use the information for the stated purpose.